 BS or BA MAJOR & MINOR

 The Warren Wilson chemistry program is serious and intense.
-But with the help of your faculty, the Chemistry Crew, the Elvis lounge, and the company of the cool chemistry cat Mendeleev, you will thoroughly enjoy your exploration of the basis of our world.
+But with the help of your faculty and the Chemistry Crew, you’ll learn the tools you need to exceed those challenges and thoroughly enjoy your exploration of the basis of our world.